 Eligibility Filter Details Priority High - Accessibility Upgrades Medium - Façade Upgrades Low - Structural and Mechanical Upgrades Geographic Areas Lands designated General Commercial or Highway Commercial Industry Focus High - Tourism, Hospitality and Visitor-oriented Retail Medium - Population-oriented Retail Low - Offices and other commercial properties Property Types Commercial Applicant Types Property Owner or Tenant with Property Owner's Written Permission Expenditures Construction costs related to accessibility (renovation of building entrances, upgrading of doors, installation of power assist door operators, installation of ramps, elevating devices, and accessibility washrooms for the public), façade and signage upgrades (repairs to façades, signage or lighting on any public-facing wall), structural and mechanical upgrades to existing commercial buildings (directly related to compliance with Building Code, Fire Code, or health regulations).
 Special Conditions Construction must follow building codes and other regulations.
+Property owner has 4 months to complete the necessary improvements to the property, at the discretion of the CIP Administrator.
+Should this condition not be met, Council has the option to cancel the application approval or to extend the approval.
+The property owner must not be in arrears in regard to tax payments and other account receivable accounts with the Township of Hornepayne and must be in good standing on all financial matters with the Township at the time of application and throughout the duration of the incentive benefit period.
+Should the undertaken or completed works not be consistent with the original project description, to the satisfaction of the Community Improvement Grant Approvals Committee, the CIPC may delay, reduce, or cancel the approved incentive program benefits.

 Implementation Tool Tool Available?
-Municipality Match % Maximum Grant Range Fee Rebate No N/A N/A Project Grant Yes No more than 50% of total eligible costs. \$5,000 per property.
-Loan No N/A N/A Construction Project Tax Increment Grant Participants in the Business Property Improvement Grant Program are not eligible to participate in the Commercial Upgrade Tax Rebate Program.
+Municipality Match % Maximum Grant Range Project Grant Yes No more than 50% of total actual eligible costs, capped at the estimated amount in the application. \$5,000 per property.
+Tax Increment Grant Participants in the Business Property Improvement Grant Program are not eligible to participate in the Commercial Upgrade Tax Rebate Program.
 N/A N/A